nsidc/git-training/doc/tutorial/working-locally/04-more-commits.md

 ```

 This output is confusing at first, but focus on the lines which start with `-` and `+`.
-These are our change.
-The `-` line is the "before" text, and the `+` line is the "after"
+These are your change.
+The `-` line is the "before" text, and the `+` line is the
-text for the first line of the `marbles.txt` file.
+"after" text for the first line of the `marbles.txt` file.
 This looks like an accurate
-representation of our change!
+representation of your change!

-Now we're ready to commit our changes.
+Now you're ready to commit your changes.
 ```
 $ git add marbles.txt
 $ git commit -m "Fix errors in first line"